 Their Eco Spec paint (available in the full range of Benjamin Moore colors) is the standout eco-friendly option.

-We Say: There was only one place to turn when I decided that I also wanted to test out some of the smaller eco-friendly paint manufacturers.
+We Say: There was only one place to turn when I decided that I also wanted to test out some of the smaller eco-friendly paint brands.

-With their ever-expanding army of artisan producers and eco-friendly products, Etsy is now firmly one of my favorite zero-waste stores.
+With its ever-expanding army of artisan producers and eco-friendly products, Etsy is often a treasure trove of sustainable products.

 I was not disappointed.
-It was nice to paint with (good coverage with minimal splatter) and really is entirely odorless.
+It was easy to mix, nice to paint with (good coverage with minimal splatter), and the slight milky smell went away once the paint dried.

-If MaikaDaughters is not to your liking, simply click here and browse over 8,000 alternative options.
+If Sweet Pickins Milk Paint is not to your liking, simply click here and browse over 8,000 alternative options.

 We Say: Lastly, a quick shoutout to BEHR Premium Plus.